Close Menu

 Ex ; y2 +x -7 , 8x2 +y2+2xy, 8a2 + 2ab+25 , 25a2 – b2+ab , . . . . etc

-Here all algebraic expression containing three terms
+Here, all algebraic expressions containing three terms

 Multinomials: